cakephp/docs/en/console-and-shells/completion-shell.rst

 For the first step commands outputs the available Shell Commands, including plugin name when applicable.
 (All returned possibilities, for this and the other sub commands, are separated by a space.)
-For example
+For example:

 .. code-block:: bash